Determination of contributions from residual light charged hadrons to inclusive charged hadrons from $e^+e^-$ annihilation data: Phenomenological parametrization up to NNLO

 In the following, we introduce the methodology and the assumptions of our analysis to determine the {\it residual} charged hadrons FFs.
 In comparison to the other light hadrons, pion productions are much more copiously and after pions the production of kaons and protons are more than the others.
 Then we expect that the $D^{h^\pm}$ is strongly dominated by these three light hadrons and then the contribution of {\it residual} light hadrons in Eq.~\eqref{residual} seems to be small but rather important.
 Hence, we choose the most simple functional form for all the parton FFs as follows,

+The $N_i$ in above equation represents the normalizations of FFs and along with the free parameters $\{\xi_i = \alpha_i, \, \beta_i \}$, they need to be determined from QCD fit to the data.
+The variation of the {\it residual} light hadrons distributions at small and large values of momentum fraction $z$ will be controlled by the ${\alpha_i}$ and ${\beta_i}$, respectively.

 The extraction of charged hadrons FFs in a global QCD analysis of a large body of data at NLO as well as NNLO accuracy requires an extensive number of time-consuming computations of the FFs evolution and the corresponding observables in each step of the usual $\chi^2$ minimization procedure.
-The large number of parameters specifying the functional form of the charged hadrons FFs in the QCD fit, ${\cal O} (12)$ in our analysis, and the need for a proper assessment of their uncertainties, add to this.
+The large number of parameters specifying the functional form of the charged hadrons FFs in the QCD fit and the need for a proper assessment of their uncertainties, add to this.
 Hence, we prefer to choose a simple standard form for our {\it residual } charged hadrons FFs as presented in Eq.~\eqref{parametrization}.
 In addition, the available SIA data are not accurate enough to determine all the shape parameters with sufficient accuracy, and hence, it encourages us to assume a very simple form for the {\it residual } charged hadrons FFs.
-Eq.~\eqref{parametrization} includes 12 free parameters in total in which we further keep fixed some of these parameters to their best fit values.

 It should be noted that in our analysis, the initial scale for the above parametrization form is $\mu _0=5$~GeV for all partons.
 Since we use very recent {\tt NNFF1.0} sets for $\pi ^\pm, K^\pm$ and $p/\bar{p}$, we choose the {\tt NNFF1.0} initial scale in our analysis.
 Also the value of charm and bottom masses in our analysis are same as the {\tt NNFF1.0}, and hence, we fixed them to $m_c=1.51$ and $m_b=4.92$.
 We should emphasize here that we use the fragmentation functions of pions, kaons, and protons/antiprotons from {\tt NNFF1.0} set~\cite{Bertone:2017tyb} at the input parametrization scale $\mu_0$ = 5 GeV, and then we evolved these FFs with our {\it residual} charged hadrons FFs using the {\tt APFEL} kernel~\cite{Bertone:2013vaa}.